False Imprisonment: Confining a Person Without Legal Authority

 What is false imprisonment?

-False imprisonment is a tort, and possibly a crime, where a person is intentionally confined without legal authority.
+False imprisonment is a tort, and possibly a crime.
+It involves a situation where a person or multiple persons are intentionally confined by another person or persons without legal authority.
 It entails the restraint of an individual or the obstruction of their freedom without their consent.
-This can take many forms, such as:
+The imprisonment of another can take many forms, such as:

 - Being locked in a room